shezwad/Fun_with_colors/README.md

 # Fun_with_colors

-Basic code for observing how R G B values impact colors.
+Color_Mixer.py is a basic code for observing how R G B values impact colors.